Chen4549/skyfinder_test/tutorial/tutorial.md

 # Evaluation Tutorial

-This repository contains the evaluation scripts for our work.
+This repository contains the evaluation scripts for my work.
 The evaluation is divided into three main components:
 1. Performance of **ResNet50 + DIR** on the test set.
 2. Performance of **TabPFN** using metadata only.
 3. Performance of the **TabPFN Multimodal Framework**.